Hirudaka/LearningCurve/Industry/InterviewQnA.md

 15. What is a subclass?

 - A class that inherits from another class is called the subclass.
-For example, the class Car is a subclass or a derived of Vehicle class
+For example, the class Car is a subclass or a derived of Vehicle class.

+16. What is polymorphism?

+- Polymorphism refers to the ability to exist in multiple forms.
+Multiple definitions can be given to asingle interface.
+For example, if you have a class named Vehicle. it can have a method named speed but you cannot define it because different vehicles have different speeds.
+This method will be defined in the subclasses with different definitions for different vehicles.

+17. What is function/method overloading?

+- Method overloading is a feature of OOPs which makes it possible to give the same name to more than one method within a class if the arguments passed differ.

+18. What is function/method overriding?

+- Method overriding is a feature of OOPs by which the child class or the subclass can redefine methods present in the base class or parent class.
+Here. the method that is overridden has the same name as well as the signature meaning the arguments passed and the return type.